 We will provide a high-quality, comprehensive, meaningful education for all members of our learning community to prepare them to live in, and contribute to, the immediate and broader community.

 Kororoit Creek Primary is a school with a rapidly growing enrolment of students and staff.
-Since its foundation in 2011 the school has grown from 20 staff to over 120 from Kindergarten to Year 6.
-Our staff is highly trained, dedicated and professional and upholds high academic, social and personal standards.
-They constantly strive to ensure that students access The Primary Yeas Programme (PYP – IBO) curriculum which is both personalized and rigorous.
+Since its foundation in 2011 the school has grown from 20 staff to over 140 from Kindergarten to Year 6.
+Our staff are highly trained, dedicated and professional and upholds high academic, social and personal standards.
+They constantly strive to ensure that students access The Primary Yeas Programme (PYP – IBO) curriculum which is both personalised and rigorous.
 As an accredited IB World School, all teaching staff receive professional training to ensure the Programme is delivered consistently, at a high level, across the school.

 Specialist areas operating within the school include Health and Physical Education, Visual Arts, Music and French from Prep-Year 6.
-Extra curricula activities include Junior and Senior School Choirs, RACV Challenge, State School’s Spectacular, Tournament of the Minds, Mathematics Competition, Summer and Winter School Sports, Athletics and a wide variety of recess and lunchtime clubs for those children that prefer more organised activities.
+Extra curricular activities include Junior and Senior School Choirs, Tournament of the Minds, Mathematics Competition, Summer and Winter School Sports, Athletics and a wide variety of recess and lunchtime clubs for those children that prefer more organised activities.

 Further information on any current or forthcoming positions can be obtained by telephoning the school on 83580600.